ficusjs/ficusjs-i18n/README.md

 ## Getting started

 FicusJS i18n can be used in any FicusJS component.
-It is recommended to use the `withI18n` or `withI18nReactive` higher order component to make the translation functions available in the component.
+It is recommended to use the `withI18n` or `withI18nReactive` functions to make translations available in the component.

 ```js
 import { createCustomElement, createI18n, withI18n } from 'https://cdn.skypack.dev/ficusjs@6'